yarba/g4_py8_decayer/README.md

 export PYTHIA8_LIB_DIR=$PYTHIA8_DIR/lib

-NOTE-1: In the py8gun_examples there're mini-examples of using Pythia8 as "particle gun with decay"

-NOTE: Pythia8 itself comes with a fairly rich collection of examples that exemplify many features, including even use of EvtGen (on top of native Pythia8) to decay b's and c's (main48)
+NOTE-1: Pythia8 itself comes with a fairly rich collection of examples that exemplify many features, including e.g. use of EvtGen (on top of native Pythia8) to decay b's and c's (main48)

+NOTE-2: In the g4_py8_decayer/py8gun_examples which is described later in this document there're mini-examples of using Pythia8 (alone) as "particle gun with decay"; however, the Makefile to them is not very sophisticated and may need a cleanup.

 * Geant4

 cd /path/to/your/geant4/area

-git clone ssh://git@gitlab.cern.ch:7999/geant4/geant4-dev.git geant4-10-06-ref-02
+git clone ssh://git@gitlab.cern.ch:7999/geant4/geant4-dev.git geant4-10-07-ref-04

-cd  geant4-10-06-ref-02
+cd  geant4-10-07-ref-04

-git checkout  geant4-10-06-ref-02
+git checkout  geant4-10-07-ref-04

 export G4INSTALL=$PWD

 cd ..

-mkdir geant4-10-06-ref-02-build
+mkdir geant4-10-07-ref-04-build

-cd  geant4-10-06-ref-02-build
+cd  geant4-10-07-ref-04-build

+NOTE: Here Geant4 is build as Debug but it's just an example...

 cmake -DCMAKE_INSTALL_PREFIX=$G4INSTALL -DCMAKE_CXX_COMPILER=g++ -DGEANT4_BUILD_CXXSTD=17 -DCMAKE_BUILD_TYPE=Debug $G4INSTALL